-- Communication and interaction, for example, autistic spectrum disorder, Asperger's Syndrome, speech and language difficulties. - Cognition and learning, for example, dyslexia, dyspraxia. - > Social, emotional and mental health difficulties, for example, attention deficit hyperactivity disorder (ADHD). - > Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy. - Moderate/severe/profound and multiple learning difficulties.
+- Communication and interaction, for example, Autistic Spectrum Disorder (ASD), speech and language difficulties. - Cognition and learning, for example, dyslexia, dyspraxia. - Social, emotional and mental health difficulties, for example, Attention Deficit Hyperactivity Disorder (ADHD), anxiety or other mental health conditions. - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy, Cerebral Palsy. - Moderate/severe/profound and multiple learning difficulties.

-5.2 Identifying pupils with SEN and assessing their needs
+5.2 Identifying pupils with SEND and assessing their needs

-In identifying a pupil as needing SEND support the teacher, working with the SENCO/ Assistant SENCO and other key adults who work with pupils, will carry out a clear analysis of the pupil's needs.
+In identifying a pupil as needing SEND support the teacher, working with the SENCO and other key adults who work with pupils, will carry out a clear analysis of the pupil's needs.
 This is largely drawn from the teacher's assessment and experience of the pupil, their previous progress and attainment, as well as information from our core approach to pupil progress, attainment, and behaviour.
-It should also draw on other subject teachers' assessments where relevant, the individual's development in comparison to their peers and national data, the views and experience of parents/guardians, the pupil's own views and, if relevant, advice from external support services.
-We always take seriously any concerns raised by a parent.
+It should also draw on other subject teachers' assessments where relevant, the pupil's development in comparison to their peers and national data, the views and experience of parents/guardians, the pupil's own views and, if relevant, advice from external support services.
+We always take seriously any concerns raised by a parent/guardian.
 These are recorded and compared to our own assessment and information on how the pupil is developing.